 At international level he was regarded as one of the best midfielders to have played for his country and was part of the infamous 1973 World Cup bound team that was cheated out of a spot in West Germany.

 T&T got the better of host Haiti 5-2 but had 4 goals disallowed by the El Salvadorian referee, who, incidentally, was banned for life after the fact.
-However the results stood and T&T was sent home in tears; the players could only look on in disbelief as Haiti clinched the final spot to the 1974 FIFA World Cup finals in West Germany.
+However, the results stood and T&T were officially eliminated from the 1974 World Cup.
+They did however had a game in hand against Mexico which they didn't need to win except to play for pride and to help their Caribbean neighbours seal a spot in the World Cup finals as Haiti had no games left and needed T&T to beat Mexico, their faith was in T&T's hand.
+After the Haitian defeat, T&T players could only look on in disbelief as Haiti had now inched closer to the final and, only spot that was allotted to CONCACAF for a place in the 1974 FIFA World Cup finals in West Germany.
+T&T did not disappoint and despite being cheated against Haiti, they held no grudge and eventually came through for them by eliminating Mexico (4-0) in the final match of the qualifying series that guaranteed the Haitians a spot in West Germany.
 Today, many who have seen the player in action, call him a legend.
 He was described as quick, fast and had rockets on both feet.
 Ask Mexico - need I say more....

 Ladies and gentlemen, put your hands together and give a round of applause to the man who once brought passion and love to the game in T&T. Below are 24 questions Mr. Everald "Gally" Cumming took the time to answer for the SWO.